Nursing Home Care, In-Home Care, and Medicaid Planning

 Second, Medicaid planning does not stop with the filing of a Medicaid application.
 It is important to understand the implications of the planning and to makes sure a holistic approach was taken to preserve all possible assets.
 This is especially important where there is a spouse or where there is a home.
 Often, we recommend preparing trusts and revising Wills for the community spouse to complete the planning.
 Salvatore M. Di Costanzo and the highly experienced elder care attorneys at Plan Today for Tomorrow will help guide and educate you successfully through this process.

-Where there is a spouse in the community, we can use a planning technique called spousal refusal so that the spouse’s income and resources are not counted towards the institutionalized spouse’s care.
+Where there is a spouse in the community and not in a nursing home, we can use a planning technique called spousal refusal so that the spouse’s income and resources are not counted towards the institutionalized spouse’s care.
 With this kind of planning it is very important to work with an elder law attorney to make sure you understand the implications of this strategy and to do estate planning to make sure the planning is as effective as possible.

 The best time to plan is when you are healthy and do not anticipate requiring nursing home care services for at least five (5) years, but acknowledge that at some point you may require care.

 A Medicaid Trust is one of the most common advance planning techniques but in many cases no planning has been done and care is imminent.
-It is important to meet with an elder care attorney to discuss the best way to preserve some of your assets.
+It is important to meet with an elder law attorney to discuss the best way to preserve some of your assets.
+For more information concerning Medicaid Trusts, click here.

 In-Home Care and Medicaid Planning